pbackus/latex-markdown-equivalency/latex-markdown-equivalency.md

-The examples below will follow more or less the same structure as John Gruber's original [Markdown Basics](https://daringfireball.net/projects/markdown/basics) tutorial.
+The examples below will follow more or less the same structure as John Gruber's original [Markdown Basics](https://daringfireball.net/projects/markdown/basics) tutorial, so if your Markdown is rusty, you may want to give yourself a refresher before proceeding.
 In addition, both the Markdown source for this article and a translation into LaTeX are available for download at
 <https://github.com/pbackus/latex-markdown-equivalency>.

 Basic LaTeX Syntax